drshooby/projects/Go Web Crawler/ReadMe.md

 Hello!
 This folder contains my semester-long project for Software Development (CS272).
-I had some fun with the creativity.
+While it was challenging, it was very fun to work on.

 _____